turbaevsky/indicators/doc/PI_DB_TS.md

 In the first tab menu you can choose the unit, quarter, indicator _and source data which is included in this indicator calculation_.
 All the monitored indicators included.

 Data window means the date range for date to be analysed.
-As it was described above, there are ususally 3, 12, 18, 24 and 36 months calculation intervals are using.
+As it was described above, there are usually 3, 12, 18, 24 and 36 months calculation intervals are using.

-The _Show all the source data_ checkbox means that all the source data will be showed instead of summary information.
+The _Show all the source data_ check-box means that all the source data will be showed instead of summary information.

 ![](pic/pa-menu.PNG)

-The very top result show the utit history.
-It is extramely important to do any kind of the analysis.
+The very top result show the unit history.
+It is extremely important to do any kind of the analysis.

 The second one show the calculated index, which is the reflection of the whole unit performance in one number.

-The next one show the source data cummulative (based on analysing period) or detailed information.
+The next one show the source data cumulative (based on analysing period) or detailed information.

 ![](pic/pa01.PNG)